Zoom in the LMS

 - We suggest creating a new page in your subject with specific information on each online session; what it will cover, duration, expectations from students and etiquette.

 - If you have opted to record your online session, remind students of this at the start of the session.
+Refer to the Student Privacy in Zoom guide for more information.

 - Zoom provides two options for hosting online sessions: Zoom Meeting and Zoom Webinar.
 The Canvas integration will create Zoom Meetings only.
 Read more about comparing Zoom meetings and Zoom webinars.